 Subpart 1.
 Proposer and RGU agreement.
-Within 30 days after the RGU's scoping decision has been issued EIS preparation notice has been published, the RGU shall submit to the proposer EQB a written draft cost agreement signed by the proposer and the RGU.
+Within 30 days after the RGU's scoping decision has been issued EIS preparation notice has been published, the RGU shall submit to the proposer EQE a written draft cost agreement signed by the proposer and the RGU.
 The agreement shall include the EIS estimated cost and a brief description of the tasks and the cost of each task to be performed by each party in preparing and distributing the EIS.
 Those items identified in part 4410.6200 may be used as a guideline in determining the EIS estimated cost.
-If an agreement cannot be reached, shall so notify the EOB.
-The proposer may request changes in the cost agreement. within 30 days after the proposer receives the draft cost agreement, the RGU and proposer have not signed a cost agreement, either party may refer the matter to the EQB pursuant to part 4410.6410.
+If an agreement cannot be reached, the RGU or the proposer shall so notify the EQB.
+The proposer may request changes in the cost agreement.
+If within 30 days after the proposer receives the draft cost agreement, the RGU and proposer have not signed a cost agreement, either party may refer the matter to the EQBpursuant to part 4410.6410.
 If the RGU and proposer sign the cost agreement, the RGU shall submit a copy to the EQB.